UN chief calls convoy attackers in Syria 'cowards'

 Violating humanitarian law

-"From what we know of yesterday's attack, there has been a flagrant violation of international humanitarian law, which is totally unacceptable," ICRC President Peter Maurer said in a statement.
+"From what we know of yesterday's attack, there has been a flagrant violation of international humanitarian law, which is totally unacceptable," International Committee of the Red Cross President Peter Maurer said in a statement.

 "Failing to respect and protect humanitarian workers and structures might have serious repercussions on ongoing humanitarian operations in the country, hence depriving millions of people from aid essential to their survival."